Reviews You Can Rely On

 Conclusion

 Bike computers are useful devices in the modern world for data-collecting aficionados and stats-checking enthusiasts alike.
-There are plenty to choose from which can make it hard to narrow down which one has the features and design you might be looking for.
+There are plenty to choose from, making it hard to narrow down which one has the features and design you might be looking for.
 This review focuses on the best bike computers out there today.
-It's a rolling update, so we make sure it's always covering the best stuff.
+It's a rolling update, so we ensure it always covers the best stuff.
 That doesn't necessarily mean the most expensive computers or only elite toys.
 Best means best for a given category or purpose.
-So the best computer for a pro rider might not be the best computer for the average roadie, and the best computer for a roadie might not be ideal for mountain bikers or gravel folks.
+So the best computer for a pro rider might not be the best for the average roadie, and the best computer for a roadie may not be ideal for mountain bikers or gravel folks.
 We focus on end-user needs and device performance to meet those needs.
 We hope this review helps you find the right bike computer to meet your needs and budget.

 bike computer - nothing makes you want to ride more than knowing these views are out...